 Imagine how the young wife, age 25, who married a man thirty years old than she, feels when she meets his son—the same age as she—for the first time?
-My current work in progress, December Lust [the book was published in November 2016 with the title To Save Him], deals with a similar issue.
+My current work in progress, December Lust [the book was published in November 2016 with the title To Save Him but has been slightly rewritten and retitled as Love and Darkness], deals with a similar issue.
 Kimberly’s love interest is only two years older than her oldest son would have been…which means that if their relationship progresses, there are some strange family “issues.”
 Imagine how a 27-year-old man would feel playing stepfather to a 23-year-old girl.
 Or how a 45-year-old woman would feel when meeting her mother-in-law…who happens to be one year younger than herself?

 These are most certainly the types of uncomfortable situations a May-December couple would have to work through.

 Goals and Wants Might be Miles Apart with May-December Romances